voxeltheater/handbook/tech/audio-dante.md

 ## Using a computer as a Transmitter
 An application called [Dante Virtual Soundcard (DVS)](audio-dvs.md) can be used to take audio from a computer and send it out over the computer's Ethernet port as Dante.
 Once DVS is installed, navigate to `System Preferences`>`Sound`>`Output` and select Dante Virtual Soundcard from the list.

-DVS is [available from Audiante and costs $50](https://www.audinate.com/products/software/dante-virtual-soundcard), though a trial and shorter rental are available.
+DVS is [available from Audinate and costs $50](https://www.audinate.com/products/software/dante-virtual-soundcard), though a trial and shorter rental are available.

 Within Dante Controller, the DVS Transmitter can be routed to any Dante Receiver on the network.